zach-capalbo/vartiste/src/toolkit/Readme.md

 [`webxr-laser`](#webxr-laser) components rather than the a-frame built-in `laser-controls`.
-I found the [webxr-input-profiles motion-controllers](https://github.com/immersive-web/webxr-input-profiles) to be more consistent and up-to-date than the components built into a-frame, so I built the [`webxr-input-profiles`](#webxr-input-profiles) system to use that instead.
+I found the [webxr-input-profiles motion-controllers](https://github.com/immersive-web/webxr-input-profiles) to be more consistent and up-to-date than the built-in a-frame components, so I built the [`webxr-input-profiles`](#webxr-input-profiles) system to take advantage of that.

 ## Interaction Components